e5pe0n/e5pe0n.github.io/docs/_posts/JavaScript/2022-06-06-Bitwise_Or_vs_Math_floor.md

 ```

 This works because the operands are casted to integers so its decimals are truncated.
-But this time, operands are considered as **32-bit** int, so if you give a large number then the calculation result might overflow.
+But this time, operands are treated as **32-bit** int, so if you give a large number then the calculation result might overflow.

 ```js
 console.log(2147483647.123 | 0)  // 2147483647